Yolinux.com

 --use-set-session-authorization

-of ALTER OWNER commands to determine object ownership.
-This
+ALTER OWNER commands to determine object ownership.
+This makes the

-makes the dump more standards compatible, but depending on the
+dump more standards compatible, but depending on the history of the

 The following command-line options control the database connection